-- Veterans Memorial Pointe received another award this year. - A Paint the Plow project yielded good will with area students. - Department Staff includes the winners of the Snow Plow Roadeo, a friendly competition.
+- Veterans Memorial Pointe received another award this year. - A Paint the Plow project yielded good will with area students.

 He outlined Department challenges, which include continuing to provide dependable and properly-maintained infrastructure.
 The Department also considers the age of the work staff and continues to hire good employees during succession transitions while also training and developing the existing core group.
 He pointed out that this January, three employees retired, accounting for over 120 years of experience.